 - Physical well-being as documented on the physician form and immunizations (hepatitis B, tuberculosis) form.
-The dental hygiene program may require additional proof of physical and /or mental well-being. - Current certification by the American Heart Association in Basic Life Support - Proof of health insurance coverage throughout program
+The dental hygiene program may require additional proof of physical and /or mental well-being. - Proof of certification by the American Heart Association in Basic Life Support throughout the program. - Proof of health insurance coverage throughout program